casperjs/casperjs/builder/sources/colorizer_contents.md

 ```

 <span class="label label-info">Note</span>
-That's especially useful if you're using CapserJS on the Windows platform, as there's no support
+That's especially useful if you're using CasperJS on the Windows platform, as there's no support
 for colored output on this platform.

 <h3 id="colorizer.styles">Available predefined styles</h3>